thhung/Cloud_Spark/README.md

 # ML ALGORITHMS IN DISTRIBUTED SYSTEMS

-This repo contains the implementation of common algorithm used for machine learning such as SGD, KNN in distributed system.
+This repo contains a short series of projects to demonstrate different use-cases in distrubted system.
+In this series, there are the implementations of common algorithms such as SGD, KNN in distributed system and a project of data analysis with Spark.

 ## 1. Purpose:
-Practice the design of distributed system.
-In this case, my implementation is on Spark.
-I would like to investigate the disadvantages, advantages of distributed system in each cases.
-It is not wise to always apply the distributed version of algorithm for all cases.
+- Practice the design of distributed system.
+- Investigate the disadvantages, advantages of distributed system in each use-cases(it is not wise to always apply the distributed version of algorithm for all cases).

 ## 2. Approach:
 All the notebooks in this repo follow a similar approach: